GautierDebainGitHub/connecting-java-mysql/README.md

 # connecting-java-mysql
-Connecting Java with MySQL BDD.
+Connecting Java with MySQL DB.
 Using Maven for project dependencies, Spring JPA Repositories for MVC abstraction
 <br/>
 <br/>
 This demo/test is meant to display the abstractions possible while connecting a Java application to a database (here MySQL)